- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Ecma builtin functions

-1 root2 node parseInt('43.5') = ${ parseInt(43.5) }3 node parseFloat('43.5') = ${ parseFloat(43.5) }4 node isFinite(Infinity) = ${ isFinite(Infinity) }5 node isFinite(NaN) = ${ isFinite(NaN) }6 node isFinite(null) = ${ isFinite(null) }7 node isFinite(0) = ${ isFinite(0) }8 node isNaN(NaN) = ${ isNaN(NaN) }9 node isNaN(undefined) = ${ isNaN(undefined) }10 node isNaN({}) = ${ isNaN({})}11 node isNaN(true) = ${ isNaN(true) }12 node isNaN(null) = ${ isNaN(null) }13 node isNaN(37) = ${ isNaN(37) }14 node isNaN('37') = ${ isNaN('37') }15 node isNaN('37.37') = ${ isNaN('37.37') }16 node isNaN('123ABC') = ${ isNaN('123ABC') }17 node parseInt('123ABC') = ${ parseInt('123ABC') }18 node isNaN('') = ${ isNaN('') }19 node isNaN(' ') = ${ isNaN(' ') }20 node isNaN(new Date()) = ${ isNaN(new Date()) }21 node isNaN(new Date().toString()) = ${ isNaN(new Date().toString()) }22 node isNaN('blabla') = ${ isNaN('blabla') }23 node parseFloat(3.14) = ${ parseFloat(3.14) }24 node parseFloat('3.14') = ${ parseFloat('3.14') }25 node parseFloat('314e-2') = ${ parseFloat('314e-2') }26 node parseFloat('0.0314E+2') = ${ parseFloat('0.0314E+2') }27 node parseFloat('3.14more non-digit characters') = ${parseFloat('3.14more non-digit characters') }28 node parseInt(' 0xF', 16) = ${ parseInt(' 0xF', 16) }29 node parseInt(' F', 16) = ${ parseInt(' F', 16) }30 node parseInt('17', 8) = ${ parseInt('17', 8) }31 node parseInt('015', 10) = ${ parseInt('015', 10) }32 node parseInt(15.99, 10) = ${ parseInt(15.99, 10) }33 node parseInt('15,123', 10) = ${ parseInt('15,123', 10) }34 node parseInt('FXX123', 16) = ${ parseInt('FXX123', 16) }35 node parseInt('1111', 2) = ${ parseInt('1111', 2) }36 node parseInt('15 * 3', 10) = ${ parseInt('15 * 3', 10) }37 node parseInt('15e2', 10) = ${ parseInt('15e2', 10) }38 node parseInt('15px', 10) = ${ parseInt('15px', 10) }39 node parseInt('12', 13) = ${ parseInt('12', 13) }40 node reserved chars : encodeURI(";,/?:@&=+$") = ${ encodeURI(";,/?:@&=+$") }41 node unescaped chars : encodeURI("-_.!~*'()") = ${ encodeURI("-_.!~*'()") }42 node number sign: encodeURI("#") = ${ encodeURI("#") }43 node alphanumeric chars + space : encodeURI("ABC abc 123") = ${ encodeURI("ABC abc 123") }44 node encodeURIComponent(";,/?:@&=+$") = ${ encodeURIComponent(";,/?:@&=+$") }45 node encodeURIComponent("-_.!~*'()") = ${ encodeURIComponent("-_.!~*'()") }46 node encodeURIComponent("#") = ${ encodeURIComponent("#") }47 node encodeURIComponent("ABC abc 123") = ${ encodeURIComponent("ABC abc 123") }
+1 root 2 node parseInt('43.5') = ${ parseInt(43.5) } 3 node parseFloat('43.5') = ${ parseFloat(43.5) } 4 node isFinite(Infinity) = ${ isFinite(Infinity) } 5 node isFinite(NaN) = ${ isFinite(NaN) } 6 node isFinite(null) = ${ isFinite(null) } 7 node isFinite(0) = ${ isFinite(0) } 8 node isNaN(NaN) = ${ isNaN(NaN) } 9 node isNaN(undefined) = ${ isNaN(undefined) } 10 node isNaN({}) = ${ isNaN({})} 11 node isNaN(true) = ${ isNaN(true) } 12 node isNaN(null) = ${ isNaN(null) } 13 node isNaN(37) = ${ isNaN(37) } 14 node isNaN('37') = ${ isNaN('37') } 15 node isNaN('37.37') = ${ isNaN('37.37') } 16 node isNaN('123ABC') = ${ isNaN('123ABC') } 17 node parseInt('123ABC') = ${ parseInt('123ABC') } 18 node isNaN('') = ${ isNaN('') } 19 node isNaN(' ') = ${ isNaN(' ') } 20 node isNaN(new Date()) = ${ isNaN(new Date()) } 21 node isNaN(new Date().toString()) = ${ isNaN(new Date().toString()) } 22 node isNaN('blabla') = ${ isNaN('blabla') } 23 node parseFloat(3.14) = ${ parseFloat(3.14) } 24 node parseFloat('3.14') = ${ parseFloat('3.14') } 25 node parseFloat('314e-2') = ${ parseFloat('314e-2') } 26 node parseFloat('0.0314E+2') = ${ parseFloat('0.0314E+2') } 27 node parseFloat('3.14more non-digit characters') = ${parseFloat('3.14more non-digit characters') } 28 node parseInt(' 0xF', 16) = ${ parseInt(' 0xF', 16) } 29 node parseInt(' F', 16) = ${ parseInt(' F', 16) } 30 node parseInt('17', 8) = ${ parseInt('17', 8) } 31 node parseInt('015', 10) = ${ parseInt('015', 10) } 32 node parseInt(15.99, 10) = ${ parseInt(15.99, 10) } 33 node parseInt('15,123', 10) = ${ parseInt('15,123', 10) } 34 node parseInt('FXX123', 16) = ${ parseInt('FXX123', 16) } 35 node parseInt('1111', 2) = ${ parseInt('1111', 2) } 36 node parseInt('15 * 3', 10) = ${ parseInt('15 * 3', 10) } 37 node parseInt('15e2', 10) = ${ parseInt('15e2', 10) } 38 node parseInt('15px', 10) = ${ parseInt('15px', 10) } 39 node parseInt('12', 13) = ${ parseInt('12', 13) } 40 node reserved chars : encodeURI(";,/?:@&=+$") = ${ encodeURI(";,/?:@&=+$") } 41 node unescaped chars : encodeURI("-_.!~*'()") = ${ encodeURI("-_.!~*'()") } 42 node number sign: encodeURI("#") = ${ encodeURI("#") } 43 node alphanumeric chars + space : encodeURI("ABC abc 123") = ${ encodeURI("ABC abc 123") } 44 node encodeURIComponent(";,/?:@&=+$") = ${ encodeURIComponent(";,/?:@&=+$") } 45 node encodeURIComponent("-_.!~*'()") = ${ encodeURIComponent("-_.!~*'()") } 46 node encodeURIComponent("#") = ${ encodeURIComponent("#") } 47 node encodeURIComponent("ABC abc 123") = ${ encodeURIComponent("ABC abc 123") }

 root